Sony’s New Spider-Verse is Fresh to Death

 The Marvel Cinematic Universe (MCU) is bad for comic book movies.
 Hear me out.

 I love Captain America: Civil War, Spider-Man: Homecoming, and Thor: Ragnarok.
 I enjoy spending time with Tony Stark, Bruce Banner, and Shuri.
 I can’t wait to see how Avengers: Endgame plays out.
-The MCU has delivered iconic movies, packed with beloved characters.
+The MCU has delivered iconic movies packed with beloved characters.
 They transformed nerd culture into mainstream culture, and attracted countless fans to the genre.
 But Hollywood is a copycat industry.
 Studio execs love hedging their bets with a sure thing.
 And right now, the MCU formula is a sure thing.
-MCU-style movies limit creative freedom, stifle ingenuity, and force filmmakers to play in one giant sandbox – granted it’s a massive one.
+MCU-style movies limit creative freedom, stifle ingenuity, and force filmmakers to play in one giant sandbox – granted, it’s a massive one.

 The underground graffiti spot is next to a secret lab run by the Kingpin of crime (Liev Schreiber).
 And it’s here where an enhanced spider creeps up and bites Miles – you know how this part of the story plays out.
-But this is also where Miles’ story veers off.
-Miles finds Spider-Man in a life and death struggle to stop Kingpin’s secret supercollider from firing.
+But this is also where Miles’ story veers off from Peter Parker’s.
+Miles finds Spider-Man in a life and death struggle to stop Kingpin’s secret “supercollider” from firing.
 A mortally wounded Spider-Man stops the collider from reaching full power but not before it rips through the fabric of space and time.
 With Peter Parker dead, it’s up to Miles to fill his shoes and stop Kingpin and his goons from reactivating the device before it tears New York apart.

 Graffiti presents the most obvious overlap with young Mr. Morales, who loves blazing through Brooklyn’s streets throwing up tags.
 But it also applies to the film’s wild colour pallet and distinct visual aesthetic.
 We’re two decades deep in superhero movies, and none of them look like Spider-Verse.
 To bring Miles’ world to life, the film’s art department had to channel the free-form spirit of the flyest graffiti artists.
 Colourful panels seem to pop off the screen in what feels like a meditation on sensory overload.
 The visual flourishes are way more over the top than they need to be.
 But excess is a staple of hip-hop culture, and that’s one of the movie’s charms.
-This film doesn’t want to wow you, it wants to sear itself straight into your cerebral cortex.
+This film doesn’t want to wow you.
+It wants to sear itself straight into your cerebral cortex.